On completeness and dynamics of compact Brinkmann spacetimes: Introduction

 \subsubsection{Parallel fields}

-Now, what about existence of a parallel field?
-Recall that a vector field $ V$ is parallel if its covariant derivative vanishes, i.e. $\nabla_X V= 0$, for any vector field $X$, where $\nabla$ is the Levi-Civita connection of the Lorentz metric $g$.
+Now, what about the completeness question under the existence of a parallel vector field?
+Recall that a vector field $ V$ is parallel if its covariant derivative vanishes, i.e. $\nabla_X V= 0$, for any vector field $X$, where $\nabla$ is the Levi-Civita connection of the Lorentzian metric $g$.
 Equivalently, $V$ is invariant under parallel transport: for a smooth curve $c: [0, 1]\to M$, $\tau_c (V(c(0)) = V(c(1))$, where $\tau_c$ denotes the parallel transport $T_{c(0)} M \to T_{c(1)} M$.
 Again, the question makes sense only in the lightlike case.
-This is exactly what our main result answers, since by definition, Brinkmann spaces are those admitting a null parallel field.
+This is exactly what our main result answers, since by definition, Brinkmann spacetimes are those admitting a lightlike parallel vector field.

-\begin{theorem} A compactly homogeneous Brinkmann spacetime is complete.
-(Compactly homogeneous means there is a compact subset whose iterates by the isometry group cover all the space).